Your Allergy Visit

 The skin test measures IgE antibody response to certain allergens or triggers.
 Using small amounts of solutions that contain different allergens, your child's nurse will apply the allergens on the skin with a small scratch.
 A reaction would appear as a small red area.
 A reaction to the skin test indicates sensitization only and does not always mean your child is allergic to the allergen.
 Skin testing may not be done on children who have severe eczema or are on antihistamines.

-- Blood tests.
 Blood tests for allergies measure IgE antibodies to specific allergens in the blood.
 The blood test most commonly used is called RAST (radioallergosorbent test).
 Blood tests may be used when skin tests can't be done.
 As with skin testing, it is important to remember that a positive blood test does not always mean your child is allergic to that allergen.

 A test supervised by an allergist who administers a very small amount of an allergen that is inhaled or taken orally.

 In office spirometry and fractionated exhaled nitric oxide are used to evaluate asthma and other respiratory conditions.